 This section describes the overall architecture of a recommender system.
 The following figure shows the underlying basic data layer.
 This layer contains user profile data, item data, behavior data, and comment data.
 The user profile data may be users' heights and weights, items they purchased, their purchase preferences, or their education background.
 The item data is the prices, colors, and origins of items.
 If the item is a video, the item data is the information of the video such as the video content and tags.
 The behavior data refers to the interaction between users and items.
 For example, when a user watches a video, the user may add a like to the video, add the video to favorites, or pay for the video.
 These actions are all the user's behavior data.
 The comment data may involve third-party data, and may not be available for every item on every platform.
 However, the user data, the item data, and the behavior data are essential.
 With the three types of data ready, we can move on to the data processing and storage layer.
 In this layer, we can perform data processing, such as identifying user features, material features, and event features.
 Going forward is modeling based on these features.
 As we have aforementioned in the preceding section, the entire recommendation process contains two important modules: matching and ranking.
 Multiple algorithms can run in parallel in the matching module.

 Matching is followed by ranking.
 Many ranking algorithms are also available.
 We will go into details about which ranking algorithm to use in the third article of the series.
 Next, you need to develop a new policy.
 You must filter and deduplicate the recommendation results, perform A/B tests on the results, and try the operational strategies before you push the recommendations online.
-For example, if you bought a Xiaomi phone shortly after you saw the recommendation for Xiaomi phones yesterday, it is definitely inappropriate for me to recommend Xiaomi phones again today.
 The top layer is the recommendation service, which can recommend an advertisement, a product, or a user.
 For example, a social networking app can recommend users to let them follow each other.
 When you have such a recommendation architecture, some cloud services will be needed to make the architecture meet the four basic requirements on an enterprise-level recommender system.
 The most common practice is to build these modules based on cloud services and cloud ecosystems.

 This section describes Alibaba Cloud's technical implementation of a recommender system.
 At the basic data layer of the PAI-based recommender system, some demo offline data of the website is provided to help you get started.
 The data can be stored in a database such as ApsaraDB RDS for MySQL.
 You may want to process some online behavior data in real time, such as some clicks or follows.
 Apache Kafka can help you in this regard.
 At the data processing layer, you can use Flink to process data and generate real-time behavior data.
 After samples are generated, you can send them to the model training layer.
 The model training layer uses some algorithms of PAI.
 We recommend that you adopt a cloud-native solution for the top-layer application to ensure resource and service elasticity.
 In the final service orchestration phase, you can perform matching and then deduplicate the matching results to generate the final sample for ranking.
 Then the ranking result will be fed back to the user.
 This is Alibaba Cloud's overall technical architecture.